Asha's Mums: Reception

 Asha's Mums has been received by the public in a variety of ways, as some see it as being poorly written while others appreciate the content.
 In a piece written by Elizabeth MacCallum, she explains that "Elwin and Paulse teach sexual politics and don't even know how to concoct a believable plot."
-Lian Beveridge introduces the term "moral panic" to describe the response of the people who dislike the book and disagree with the publishing of LGBTQ+.
+Lian Beveridge introduces the term "moral panic" to describe the response of the people who dislike the book and disagree with the publishing of LGBTQ+ content.
 "Moral panic" is an anxious feeling that comes about when people see someone or something as a risk to an already established norm.
 To him, this term acts as a reasoning for those who disagree with the publishing of LGBTQ+ children's books.
 However, in a different article, Tracy Scott states, "That Asha is black and working-class is a reminder that gay people and families cross all economic and racial lines.
 We deserve to be in the school curriculum, and our children - all of them - deserve education, not prejudice and ignorance."